This is Ugruk,

 Our friends also gave us some Eskimo salad to try with our meal.
 Eskimo salad is made up of dried ugruk, salmon, beluga, white fish, and carrots covered in a thin layer of seal oil.
 Also very very good!

 So here is our final meal.
-Ugruk and potatoes with Eskimo salad with a Merlot to drink.
-It doesn't get any better then this!
+Ugruk and

 No comments: